Chalazion and its homeopathic treatment without surgery

 Prevalence Of Chalazion:

-Chalazion affects both the sexes equally.
+Chalazion affects both sexes equally.
 It can affect an individual of any age group.
 Adults are more affected than children due to chalazion.

 Causes Of Chalazion: